Caleb-J-Hill/Caleb-J-Hill.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a third-year Economics PhD Student at The University of Wyoming.

-My interests lie at the intersection of environmental, public, and experimental economics.
+I am a third-year Economics Ph.D. student at the University of Wyoming.
+My research interests lie at the intersection of environmental, public, and experimental economics.

+Previously, I was a Pre-Doctoral Research Fellow at Washington University in St. Louis’s Olin Business School.
+I hold a B.A. in Economics with a minor in Mathematics from the University of Arkansas.

+Feel free to reach out with any questions or inquiries at chill40@uwyo.edu.